zhoutk/zjson/README.md

 Recent API additions include `toString(indent)` pretty-printing, semantic `==/!=`, `begin/end/cbegin/cend` iteration with structured bindings, duplicate-key `ParseOptions`, JSON Pointer via `at("/a/b/0")`, JSON Merge Patch / JSON Patch via `mergePatch(...)` and `applyPatch(..., err)`, ADL-based `to_json` / `from_json` hooks, plus internal slab allocation and arena-backed parsed string storage.

-The current Windows/MSVC Release benchmark report comparing zjson with nlohmann/json, RapidJSON, and simdjson is available in [`docs/性能测试报告.md`](docs/性能测试报告.md).
+Documentation map:

+- **[`docs/使用指南.md`](docs/使用指南.md)** — the complete API semantics, traps and quick-reference card (**authoritative for the interface**);
+- [`docs/从Qt迁移指南.md`](docs/从Qt迁移指南.md) — migration from `QJsonDocument` / `QJsonObject`;
+- [`docs/多线程使用指南.md`](docs/多线程使用指南.md) — the threading contract, whether an external lock is enough, and the measured cost of each pattern;
+- [`docs/性能测试报告.md`](docs/性能测试报告.md) — benchmark results against nlohmann / RapidJSON / simdjson.

 ## Introduce
 From node.Js back to c++.
 I especially miss the pleasure of using json in javascript, so try to diy one.
 I used many libraries, such as: rapidjson, cJson, CJsonObject, drleq cppjson, json11, etc. Zjson's data structure is greatly inspired by cJOSN.
 The parsing part refers to json11, thanks!
-Finally, because data storage needs not only to distinguish values, but also to know their types.
-I choose std:: variant and std:: any which supported by C++17.
-Finally, the C++ version is fixed at C++17.
+Finally, because data storage needs not only to distinguish values, but also to know their types, the storage settled on a **type tag + union** (the three number states share 8 bytes; strings switch between an owned buffer and a borrowed arena view) - no inheritance, no virtual functions.
+The C++ version is fixed at C++17.
 This library is designed as a single header file, not relying on any other lib than the C++ standard library.

 ## Design ideas
 Simple interface functions, simple use methods, flexible data structures, and support chain operations as much as possible.
 Realizing the simplest design using template technology.
-Adding a child object of Json only needs one function -- addSubitem, which automatically identifies whether it is a value or a child Json object.
+Adding a child object of Json only needs one function -- `add`, which automatically identifies whether it is a value or a child Json object.
 The Json object is stored in a linked list structure (refers to cJSON).
 Please see my data structure design as follows.
 The header and the following nodes use the same structure, which enables chained operations during index operations ([]).

 ## Project progress
 At present, the project has completed most of functions.
 Please refer to the task list for details.